 In clinical studies, there were uncommon reports of ischemic cardiac adverse reactions, including myocardial ischemia, myocardial infarction, and coronary occlusion requiring revascularization; these patients had multiple underlying cardiac risk factors.
 More patients experienced these events during PRISTIQ treatment as compared to placebo.

 Laboratory, ECG and vital sign changes observed in MDD clinical studies

-The following changes were observed in placebo-controlled, short-term MDD studies with PRISTIQ.
+The following changes were observed in pre-marketing placebo-controlled, short-term MDD studies with PRISTIQ.

 Elevations in fasting serum total cholesterol, LDL (low density lipoproteins) cholesterol, and triglycerides occurred in the controlled studies.
 Some of these abnormalities were considered potentially clinically significant.

 The percentage of patients who exceeded a predetermined threshold value is shown in Table 4.